 Dennis DeBruler The coach side is still a coach yard, now owned by Metra.
 The freight side is now a parking lot for the Chicago Auto Pond.

 Dennis DeBruler The overpasses for nine tracks over Sacramento Blvd. still exist.
-But the pair on the south side now holds just vegetation.
+But the pair on the south side now support just vegetation.

 David Daruszka View east towards downtown Chicago along the C&NW's Illinois Division tracks.
 The yard in the center is the California Ave.
 Coach Yard.
 The Milwaukee Road tracks branch off to the left of center.Harvey Kahler Downtown skyline changes; and so have the trains!